dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 It claims better performance than [YOLOv4](https://github.com/Tianxiaomo/pytorch-YOLOv4), [YOLOv5](https://github.com/ultralytics/yolov5), and [EfficientDet](https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch) models.
 Additionally, YOLOX is a anchorless one-stage detector which makes it faster that its counterparts.

-Before we start training any YOLOX model, let's collect images of the license plate and annotate them.
+Before we start training, let's collect images of the license plate and annotate them.
 I collected about 40 images in total in a single walk around my neighborhood.
 30 of the images will be used as the training set and 10 as the validation set.
-These are incredibly small sample size for any DL model, but I found that it is good enough for the task at hand to work reasonably well.
+These are incredibly small sample size for any DL model, but I found that it works reasonably well for our task at hand.

+{{< figure_resizing src="sample_imgs.png" caption="Sample images of vehicle license plates.">}}

 To label the images, let's use the open-source [CVAT](https://github.com/openvinotoolkit/cvat) labeling tool by Intel.
 There are a ton of other labeling tools out there feel free to use them if you are comfortable.

-If you'd like to try CVAT, head to https://cvat.org/ and create an account and log in.
+If you'd like to try CVAT, head to https://cvat.org/ - create an account and log in.
+No installation needed.

+A top menu bar should be visible as shown below.
-As shown below, click on *Task*, fill in the appropriate details like name of the task, add related labels and upload the images.
+Click on *Task*, fill in the name of the task, add related labels and upload the images.
 {{< figure_resizing src="cvat_new.png">}}

-Since we are detecting the license plate, I've entered only one label - `LP` (license plate).
+Since we are only interested in labeling the license plate, I've entered only one label - `LP` (license plate).
 Once the uploading completes, you will see a summary page as below.
 Click on `Job #368378` at ③ and it should bring you to the labeling page.
 {{< figure_resizing src="task_description.png">}}

 To start labeling, click on the square icon at ① and click Shape at ② in the figure below.